sancau/sherlog/README.md

 - Note: You can add arbitrary number of custom handlers along with Sherlog handler by passing them to extra_handlers key-value argument.

-- Note: In the current version (0.1.5) only '%' formatting style is supported. format_style argument is added in advance for future extensions and should not be used.

-- Note: Another limitation of version (0.1.5): Python logging 'extra' kwag is not supported yet.
+- Note: There is a limitation in version (0.1.6): Python logging 'extra' kwag is not supported yet.

 From here you can use the logger exactly you would use Python default logger: